 LESSON # 2: We can never guess what the possibilities are.
-Therefore, it is best not to be afraid and not to think again: "Am I qualified enough?"
+Therefore, the best thing is not to be afraid and not think again: "Am I qualified enough?"

 I worked at Google for almost three years.
 She started in the Kiev office and later moved to Dublin.
 But this is my story - you don't have to start at a local office to get into Irish.
-You can go wherever you want right away.
+You can go right where you want.
 When they open vacancies, both internal and external people can apply for it.
-I saw that there was a vacancy, I wrote to the team in Dublin.
+I saw that a vacancy was open, wrote to the team in Dublin.
 I had good projects from Kiev, I went through an interview and was quickly invited.
-However, one had to wait a long time for a work visa and generally go through the legalization process.
+However, it was necessary to wait a long time for a work visa and generally go through the legalization process.

 Then I was still studying in parallel at the magistracy at KNU.
 So I went to the head of the department and said: “I'm going to Google in Ireland.
 And I may graduate from university, or I may not.
 I already have a job " (laughing)...
 But I was calmly transferred to an individual training schedule, I flew only to defend my diploma.